jray-8/duel-life/README.md

 	- An `allied camp` has a `E / (A + E + X)` chance to convert to an enemy camp.

 	__Barricade Takeover__
-	- A barricade will convert to the camp that controls at least $75\%$ of its neighbors.
+	- A barricade will convert to the camp that controls at least 75% of its neighbors.

 <br>

-`Mountains` are simply impassable cells that act to reduce the number of openings a camp has, and make more interesting battlefields.
+`Mountains` are simply impassable cells that act to reduce the number of openings a camp has, and to make more interesting battlefields.

-`Barricades` serve as temporary `mountains` until one team has enough control to dismantle it.
+`Barricades` serve as temporary `mountains` until one team attains enough control to dismantle it.

 ## Dynamic Coloring